Advertisement

 Loppis is the usual Swedish word for a flea market, and these are a hugely popular way to spend sunny weekends as people set up makeshift stalls to buy and sell secondhand items, crafts, and more at bargain prices.

-It's common for an apartment block or entire neighbourhood to get together and organize a loppis, or you can head to many town squares or streets to go loppis-hunting at a weekend.
+It's common for an apartment block or entire neighbourhood to get together and organise a loppis, or you can head to many town squares or streets to go loppis-hunting at a weekend.
 There are several websites which keep track of as many loppisar as possible.

 To say 'at a flea market', you use the preposition , for example ska vi gå på loppis? (shall we go to a flea market).

-The longer word loppmarknad comes from a direct translation of the US English term 'flea market', since a en loppa is a flea.
-This is a nod to the fact that the markets sell secondhand clothes and furniture, and that some people looked down on these and claimed they were full of fleas.
+The longer word loppmarknad comes from a direct translation of the US English term 'flea market', since en loppa is a flea.
+This is a nod to the fact that the markets sell secondhand clothes and furniture, and that historically, some people looked down on these and claimed they were full of fleas.

-You can also use the word loppfynd ('flea market find' or 'flea market bargain') to refer to the treasures you track down at a loppis, and a bakluckeloppis (literally a 'car boot flea market') is a car boot sale, where instead of tables, items are sold straight out of people's cars.
+You can also use the word loppfynd ('flea market find' or 'flea market bargain') to refer to the treasures you track down at a loppis, and a bakluckeloppis (literally a 'car boot flea market') is a car boot sale, where instead of stands, items are sold straight out of people's cars.

 It's not to be confused with other compound words which contain lopp and derive from the word ett lopp ('a track' or 'a run'), such as maratonlopp (a marathon race) or well-known races including Vasaloppet and Lidingöloppet.

-Jag har köpt den på loppis
+Jag har köpt den på loppis.

-I bought it at a flea market
+I bought it at a flea market.

-Jag vill sälja mina gamla kläder på loppis
+Jag vill sälja mina gamla kläder på loppis.

-I want to sell my old clothes at a flea market
+I want to sell my old clothes at a flea market.

 More